Tetracanthagyna plagiata: Largest dragonfly

 The giant hawker is the heaviest of all living Odonates, the largest living dragonfly (infraorder Anisoptera), and the second largest living Odonate overall, behind the damselfly Megaloprepus caerulatus.
 Tetracanthagyna plagiata has been known to reach upwards of 163 millimeters in wingspan, with a body length of 100 millimeters.
-This puts T. plagiata as being the largest living Odonate, surpassing Petalura ingentissima at 162 millimeters.
+This puts T. plagiata as being the largest living Anisopteran, surpassing Petalura ingentissima at 162 millimeters.
 There is some uncertainty regarding T. plagiata's weight, with Paulson (2019) stating that there is no weight records available for T. plagiata.
 However most researchers are generally in agreement that females of T. plagiata are the heaviest living Odonate.
 Corbet (1999) stated that a male specimen of Tetracanthagyna plagiata had a hindwing span of 144 mm.
 The wingspan of T. plagiata specimens held at the Lee Kong Chian Natural History Museum (formerly the Raffles Museum of Biodiversity Research) were between 134 millimeters and 144 millimeters, with another account putting T. plagiata at a wingspan of 160 millimeters, putting T. plagiata additionally as the largest Anisopteran in Southeast Asia.

 Regarding the size of T. plagiata, studies by Dorrington (2012) have shown that the practice of aerial predation inhibits further size development of extant Anisopterans.
 Specimens of both the giant hawker and Petalura ingentissima were measured for their hindwing lengths for the aforementioned study.
 Specimens stored at the Natural History Museum, London had a hindwing length of 84-86 millimeters.